kartverket/github-workflows/README.md

 Runs validation of Kubernetes manifest files using Skiperators custom resource definitions (CRDs).
 Useful not only to check for correct syntax in `yaml` and `jsonnet` files, but to validate that all required fields are included and are of correct type.
 Uses `skipctl` under the hood.
 For more info see the [`skipctl` documentation](https://github.com/kartverket/skipctl/).
-The workflow implements per-repo caching, meaning `skipctl` is cached as a dependency and only installed once per each combination of OS + go version + `skipctl` version.

 ### Features